Poetry Lessons for Kids

-Here are some of the poetry writing lessons I have written.
-These should help you learn to write your own poems as well.
+Here are some of the poetry writing lessons for children that I have created.
+These should help you learn to write your own poems.

 How to Write Funny Poetry